| Newsletter 25 March 2013Soils for wicking bedsColin Austin 25 March 2013 SummaryMany people think wicking beds are just

 continuously being broken down by the deadly combination of

+UV and oxygen.
 But to make matters worse, the bacteria

 are also breaking down the long chain molecules.
 The net